 Final thoughts about Microsoft’s excel template

-I’m not feeling the benefits here.
+There are not many benefits in using this template.
 A spreadsheet template should simplify your staff leave process, not transfer what’s frustrating about paper and pencil into the digital world.

 On the face of it, the spreadsheet itself looks like it’ll help.
-But for the task — the entire process of managing staff leave and keeping track of staff absences — it covers just one tiny piece of the jigsaw.
-A jigsaw that still feels like a massive admin burden that I don’t want.
+But for the task — the entire process of managing staff leave and keeping track of staff absences — it leaves much to be desired.

 Positives